smarter-travel-media/warthog/doc/source/design.rst

 -------

 The target use case of the Warthog client is safely disabling servers while each server is restarted or deployed to.
-Because of this, Warthog has a very slim feature-set.
+Because of this, Warthog has a very slim feature set.
 The client only exposes a small subset of operations available through the HTTP API for A10 load balancers.